 So here it is…this is our big and amazing laundry room the day we moved in.
 Does that cabinet look familiar?
 It’s now in our bedroom and built into the wall.

 Here’s some history for you…this cabinet was built in 1920, at the same time they were building the house.
-And each owner who sold the house, left it for the new owner.
+And each owner who sold the house left it for the new owner.
 How sweet is that?

-You’ll notice the very first thing that we did (after moving the cabinet) was taking the bright cobalt blue blinds down.
+You’ll notice the very first thing that we did (after moving the cabinet) was take the bright cobalt blue blinds down.
 We then painted the wood trim and door white, and the walls a soothing green.

-Those black and white floors really got me when we first saw the house.
-I wanted to keep them because I thought they were so fun, but they were in pretty bad shape.
 We eventually tiled the floor after living in our home for a few years.
 The only issue I have is that the white grout gets so dirty with the dogs bringing in dirt and mud after coming in through the doggy door.
 I’ve used tile grout sealer but nothing seems to last long.

 For some reason, when the previous owners added this room to the back of the house, they did not put any heat in the laundry room.
 We decided to put in radiant tile heat when the floor was being added, and are so happy with our decision.

-During phase 2, we replaced our windows and door, and added 1′ X 4′ pine wood trim around them.
+During phase 2, we replaced our windows and door and added 1′ X 4′ pine wood trim around them.
 We also had custom bamboo blinds made by Blinds Chalet.
-As much as I love my shades, I’m thinking about having some wood shutters made to hide the view we have of the ground.

 And here is phase 3 completed.